RDLLab/posggym-baselines/docs/registering_new_agents.md

 ```

-Or for checkpoints from new training scipt that uses `ray.tune`:
+Or for checkpoints from new training script that uses `ray.tune`:

 ```bash
 python rllib_to_posggym_agent_file_v2.py \